LExpress/swFunctionalTestGenerationPlugin/README.md

 * Perform a scenario on your project

-* once done, copy-paste the generated code into a test file
+* once done, copy-paste the generated code into a test file or save it via the form

+## Know issue

+* When you perform an ajax request, do an http request or reload your page just after to see your ajax request in the generated code